jcervas/class-cmu-84-702/syllabus.md

 - complete the readings by Wednesday;
 - complete the tutorials by Wednesday evening at 7pm; and
-- submit the problem set or exam by Friday at 11:59pm.
+- submit the problem set or exam by Sunday at 11:59pm.

 | Week | Date    | Topic                                                                 | Reading       | Swirl |
 |------|---------|-----------------------------------------------------------------------|---------------|-------|